opencog/semantic-vision/README.md

 The second core component of the architecture is compositionality: in order to comprehend a complex perception, a number of different SynerGAN networks are applied to different portions of the perceptual data in a judicious way, in which each SynerGAN network may potentially act upon other SynerGAN networks as well as on raw data.
 The composition of multiple SynerGAN networks is done in a way that respects the semantics of the probabilistic latent variables of the networks.

 ## Goals and Milestones

 This is an outline of our major milestones and progress towards them.
-These will be formulated with greater granularity once we have proceeded a bit.
-The projects tab and issues are used for more fine-grained progress tracking.
+A more detailed description can be found on the Wiki in [[Implementation Steps]], These will be formulated with greater granularity once we have proceeded a bit.

-  1. Merging of BEGAN and InfoGAN
+### Milestone 0: Merging of BEGAN and InfoGAN
   - [ ] Work towards our reference implementation of BEInfoGAN in the `implementations` subfolder.
   - [ ] Apply BEInfoGAN to CelebA dataset and achieve reasonable experimental results with our implementation.

-  2. Introducing complex structures to GAN
+### Milestone 1: Probabilistic Network InfoGAN

-    Here we want to research the loss function needed to enforce structure from arbitrary complex probability distributions on our BEInfoGAN.
-More discussion will soon be done within issues.
+Here we want to research the loss function needed to enforce structure from arbitrary complex probability distributions on our BEInfoGAN to make ProNetInfoGAN.
+More discussion on this will follow soon.

-  3. Introducing PLN to form SynerGAN
+### Milestone 2: SynerGAN

-    Here we will tackle first experimentation with our complex structured GANs in combination with PLN.
+Here we will tackle first experimentation with ProNetInfoGANs in combination with PLN to form SynerGAN.

-  4. Compositionality
+### Milestone 2: Compositional SynerGAN

 Introducing clustering into the mix to work towards compositional use of SynerGAN modules.

 ## Collaboration